 Students are free to self-identify on their applications.

-At every stage of the recruitment and hiring process, STCL Houston is intentional in ensuring that it is reaching out to, identifying, and selecting diverse candidates.
+At every stage of the recruitment and hiring process, STCL Houston is intentional in ensuring it is reaching out to, identifying and selecting diverse candidates, including LGBTQ+ candidates.

 The STCL Houston health insurance plans provide eligible employees and their qualifying dependents full access to medical, dental, and vision care insurance benefits.